yifeifrank/Awesome-LLM-for-Political-Science/README.md

 # Awesome-LLM-for-Political-Science
-LLM papers related to political science or written by political scientist
+LLM papers related to political science or written by political scientist.

 # Basics of LLMs for poli scientist

-# The four dimension of LLM-Polisci interaction
+# The 2x2 dimension of LLM-Polisci interaction
+LLM4Polisci vs Polisci4LLM
+LLM as Human vs LLM as tool

+#LLM as human
+## LLM for polisci
+- Hyposes generation
+- Silico simulation
+## Polisci for LLM
+- Political value alignment
+- Agent as tool

+#LLM as tool
+## LLM for polisci
-# Annotation
+- Annotation

-# LLM agent

-# Subjects

-# Alignment
+- Codebook development
+## Polisci for LLM
+- Retriving
+-